The University holds a travel insurance policy which provides worldwide cover for staff and students travelling on authorised University business.

 - Flying of any kind, other than as a passenger

 In the event of a claim arising, the claimant will be required to complete the appropriate claim form and provide relevant supporting documentation.
-To access further information regarding making a claim please click here.
-Please note that the travel cover carries a £150 excess.
+Please note that the travel cover carries a £150 excess

-If your travel arrangements were booked with the University's appointed Travel Management Company, Selective Travel, they can assist staff and students who experience any difficulty or problems with their travel plans: +44 (0)28 9044 2073 (during office hours) / +44 (0)28 9044 2063 (emergency out of hours).
+If your travel arrangements were booked with the University's previous Travel Management Company, Selective Travel, they can assist staff and students who experience any difficulty or problems with their travel plans: +44 (0)28 9044 2073 (during office hours) / +44 (0)28 9044 2063 (emergency out of hours).”